gamma-opt/website_research_team/content/authors/admin/_index.md

 The *Γ-opt* (reads gamma-opt) research group is a part of the [Systems Analysis Laboratory](https://sal.aalto.fi/en/) in the [Department of Mathematics and Systems Analysis](https://math.aalto.fi/en/) at [Aalto University](https://www.aalto.fi/en).

-We develop research in the fields of Operations Research and Management Science, with emphasis on *Optimisation*, *Mathematical Programming*, and applications related to *Production Systems Planning* and *Supply Chain Management*.
+We develop research in the fields of Operations Research and Management Science, with emphasis on *Mathematical programming* and *Optimisation under uncertatinty*.
+The appliations of our research includes areas such as *Energy systems*, *Production and operations planning*, *Supply chain management*, and *Humanitarian and healthcare logistics*.

 If you are interested in positions, collaborations or exchange opportunities, please contact [Fabricio Oliveira](/author/fabricio-oliveira/).